teras/stormify/docs/src/Database_Configuration.md

 stormify().closeDataSource();
 ```

+!!! tip
     If the data source implements `Closeable` or `AutoCloseable`, it will be closed automatically.

 ## Logging Configuration